 We Don’t Eat Our Classmates by Ryan T. Higgins

 You are going to read this book multiple times — it’s so funny while being profound “Sometimes it’s hard to make friends with children,” said her dad.
 “Especially when you eat them.”
 After a rough first day at school where she eats her classmates, gets scolded by the teacher, spits them out, and doesn’t make any friends, Penelope’s dad explains that “children are the same as us on the inside.
 Just tastier.”
 HA.
 The next day, Penelope eats her classmates again.
 She just can’t stop herself!
 However, when the class goldfish chomps on Penelope’s finger and it HURTS, she realizes that it’s no fun to be someone else’s snack.
 It hurts.
 EMPATHY!!
 So even when her classmates look delicious, Penelope tries to remember what it felt like…and resists eating them.
 Which means she has friends and playmates at school.
-Also on: 2018 Back-to-School Books.
+Also on: Essential Back-to-School Books for Kids & Best 2018 Picture Books & Picture Books About Manners

 Rich illustrations help narrate the story of two kitty cousins who lived in ancient Egypt until one, Cornelius, travels to Rome.
 His cousin, Cleo misses Cornelius so he sets off to find him.
 Even though the city of Rome is not as quiet and boring as in Egypt, Cleo prefers to be at home in Egypt.
 The settings in this adaptation of City Mouse and Country Mouse will give young readers a taste of ancient Rome and Egypt, perhaps sparking further reading.